edgio-docs/edgio-docs/guides/next.md

 If you do not have Node.js installed on your system, download and install it from the official [Node.js v{{ NODE_VERSION }} downloads](https://nodejs.org/dist/latest-v{{ NODE_VERSION }}/) page.
 Select the download that matches your operating system and run the installer.
 Note that the installer for Node.js will also install npm.

-_Note that while you can use any version of Node.js >= 14 locally, your app will run in Node 14 when deployed to the {{ PRODUCT_NAME }} cloud.
-Therefore we highly suggest using Node 14 for all development._
+_While you can use any version of Node.js >= 14 locally, your app will run in Node 14 when deployed to the {{ PRODUCT_NAME }} cloud.
+Therefore we highly suggest using Node 14 for all development.
+You can do this easily by using `nvm` ([Node Version Manager](https://github.com/nvm-sh/nvm))._

 ### Create a Next.js Application